-Satya Nadella gave a press briefing on March 27, 2014 and left no uncertainty about his intended direction for Microsoft®.
+Satya Nadella gave a press briefing and left no uncertainty about his intended direction for Microsoft®.
 He summarized the vision as building toward a “Cloud first, mobile first” world.
 The company announced the highly anticipated Office® for the iPad® which was immediately available.
 Mr. Nadella stated that Office® for the iPad® was built specifically for the iPad® and it is not simply an extended version of the recently released version for the iPhone® or a ported version of Office for Windows®.
 As with the iPhone® version, users can read and present Office documents by downloading the free application from the Apple® Apps Store, but they must purchase an Office 365™ subscription to create or edit documents.

 The release of Office® for the iPad® represents a major strategic shift from the way Microsoft® has operated in the past and is a significant step toward achieving the “Cloud first, mobile first” vision.
 Nadella stressed the goal of making Microsoft® products accessible from the cloud on all devices and he specifically named Windows®, iOS, and Android™ operating systems.
 While he didn’t come out and say it, the message was clear that we should expect a version of Office for Android™ in the future.